Division of Student Affairs > Student Services > For Specific Populations > Undocumented Student Support

-DePaul University Student Government Association in collaboration with the Office of Multicultural Student Success presents a scholarship opportunity for returning FAFSA-ineligible, immigrant, undergraduate students.
-Student selections will be based on financial need, academic performance, extracurricular activities and community service.
+DePaul University Student Government Association (SGA) in collaboration with the Office of Multicultural Student Success (OMSS), and the Division of Mission and Ministry (DMM) presents a scholarship* opportunity for immigrant students.
+Students will be selected based on financial need, academic performance, extracurricular activities and community service.

 While undocumented students are not eligible for federal or state funds/grants, there are other to finance an education.
 Below you will find a list of scholarship opportunities outside of DePaul that can aid in your academic journey.
 Note: for the most accurate and up to date information for these scholarships and amounts please visit main websites of the organizations listed below.

 The Retention of Illinois Students & Equity (RISE) Act allows eligible undocumented students and transgender students who are disqualified from federal financial aid to apply for all forms of state financial aid.
 The Alternative Application for Illinois Financial Aid provides a pathway for these qualified students to apply for Monetary Award Program (MAP) grants, the state's largest need-based grant program for low-income college students.

 For more information and helpful FAQs, click on the link above.

 University Counseling and Psychological Services helps remove barriers to learning by providing counseling, consultation, drop-in emergent care, community referrals, workshops and psychoeducational programming to all currently enrolled full-and part-time students.
 Services offered and how to make an appointment or schedule a consultation here.

 Since the legal and political statuses of DACA and undocumented persons remain so fluid, students are encouraged to consult with independent resources – especially immigration attorneys before making any decisions.
 Below you will find legal resources on campus.